Richard Gere

 A shot from the Movie 43

-He then played the lead role in the Time Out of Mind (2014) social drama, which drew the attention of viewers to the problems of homeless people.
+He then played the lead role in the Time Out of Mind (2014) social drama, which brought homelessness issues into the spotlight.
 In 2015 another comedy The Second Best Exotic Marigold Hotel (the sequel of The Best Exotic Marigold Hotel) was released, where Gere plays one of the many roles along with Maggie Smith, Judi Dench, and others.
-Then Gere was shot in The Benefactor (2015), Norman: The Moderate Rise and Tragic Fall of a New York Fixer (2016, previously titled Oppenheimer Strategies), The Dinner (2017) and the Three Christs (2017).
+Gere then appeared in The Benefactor (2015), Norman: The Moderate Rise and Tragic Fall of a New York Fixer (2016, previously titled Oppenheimer Strategies), The Dinner (2017) and the Three Christs (2017).

 Views and social activities

-Richard Gere is a committed and consistent Buddhist.
-He accepted the religion and joined the practice in 1972 in Los Angeles and in 1978 he first traveled to Nepal and Tibet to learn from monks and lamas.
+Richard Gere is a devoted Buddhist.
+He embraced Buddhism in 1972 in Los Angeles and in 1978 he first traveled to Nepal and Tibet to learn from monks and lamas.

 Richard Gere is familiar with the Dalai Lama